bhart44/Hartman_FinalProject/README.md

-# H1 Hartman_FinalProject
+# H1 Hartman Final Project
-What will (likely) be the title of your project?
+1. What will (likely) be the title of your project?

 Basic Wavetable Synthesizer